 Air Conditioner Problems from Inadequate Maintenance

 When filters and condenser coils in an air conditioning unit become dirty, it will not operate properly.
-Efficiency is compromised, and breakdowns are more likely.
+Efficiency is compromised, and breakdowns are more likely than not.

 Clogged AC drains

 Your air conditioner removes moisture from the air and disposes of it through drain lines.
-If they’re dirty or blocked water can back up into your AC system.
-It could damage the unit or or cause mold to accumulate.
+If they’re dirty or blocked, water can back up into your AC system.
+It could damage the unit or cause mold to accumulate.

 One of the best ways to avoid air conditioner problems is to schedule routine maintenance, as recommended by the Energy Dept. Find out more about our 22 point AC maintenance inspection or get in touch today!